akash-network/docs/README.md

 ## What is the Akash Platform?

-The **Akash Platform** is a deployment platform for hosting and managing [containers](./#what-is-a-container) where users can run _**any**_  Cloud-Native application.
-The **Akash Platform** is built with a set of cloud management services including [Kubernetes](https://kubernetes.io) to orchestrate and manage containers.
+The **Akash Platform** enables defining, deploying, and managing [containers](./#what-is-a-container) where users can run _**any**_ applications.
+Any cloud application that runs on traditional cloud providers can run on Akash along with next generation web3 and DeFi apps.
+It's a [serverless](https://en.wikipedia.org/wiki/Serverless_computing) platform for any containerized application.
+The **Akash Platform** is built with a set of cloud management services including [Kubernetes](https://kubernetes.io) to orchestrate and manage containers for stateless and stateful workloads.
+Any docker, kubernetes, helm chart application running on a centralized cloud provider, can run on the decentralized and open source **Akash Network**.

-* Deploy your application in minutes without having to set up, configure, or manage servers.
+* Deploy your application in minutes without having to set up, configure, or manage servers - serverless.
 * Package your application in a container and expose any TCP/UDP port you want.
 * Define how much CPU, Memory, and Disk in a single file.
 * Set the price for providers bid on, and letting you select the best price and provider.
-* Use a platform that is censorship-resistant, permissionless, and self-sovereign.
+* Use a platform that is decentralized, resilient, redundant, scalable, secure, self-sovereign, with complete privacy.

 ### What is the Akash Marketplace?

-The **Akash Marketplace** is the mechanism by which users acquire resources on the Akash Platform.
-The Akash marketplace is an on-chain decentralized [marketplace](decentralized-cloud/marketplace.md) for leasing computing resources on the Akash Platform.
+The **Akash Marketplace** is the reverse auction marketplace for compute (_Airbnb for Compute_), think Priceline meets Airbnb, where **tenants** (developers and businesses) declare what resources they want and what they want to pay for their workloads, per deployment, and providers bid to run their workloads.
+The Akash marketplace leverages a public blockchain in a proof of stake network.
+The [marketplace](decentralized-cloud/marketplace.md) transactions is on-chain for leasing computing resources on the Akash Platform.

 Akash's blockchain is a [tendermint](https://github.com/tendermint/tendermint)-based  application based on the Cosmos SDK \([cosmos-sdk](https://github.com/cosmos/cosmos-sdk)\).
 Akash uses the blockchain to store records of requests, bids, leases, and settlement payments using the Akash Token \(AKT\).

-### What is the Akash Application?
+### What is an Akash Application?

-The **Akash** **Application** contains everything needed to run the **Akash Platform**, the **Akash Marketplace** and the [command-line interface](reference/general-commands.md) and is distributed in the [Akash open source GitHub repository](https://github.com/ovrclk/akash).
+The **Akash** **Application** contains everything needed to run the **Akash Platform**, the **Akash Marketplace**, and the [command-line interface](reference/general-commands.md) and is distributed in the [Akash open source GitHub repository](https://github.com/ovrclk/akash).
+Sample applications are available for you to use [here](https://github.com/ovrclk/awesome-akash)

 ### What is the cost to use Akash?

-The cost of hosting your application using Akash is about one-third the cost of Amazon AWS, Google Cloud Platform \(GCP\), and Microsoft Azure.
-You can check the prices live using the [Akashlytics.com price comparison tool](https://akashlytics.com/price-compare).
+The cost is whatever you decide it is.
+The cost is also predictable so you no longer face sticker shock every month.
+The cost of hosting your application using Akash is typically about one-third the cost of Amazon AWS, Google Cloud Platform \(GCP\), and Microsoft Azure.
+Today, costs are 2x to 10x cheaper depending on the types of workloads.
+You can get a sense today using this community built open source tool, [Akashlytics.com price comparison tool](https://akashlytics.com/price-compare).

 ### How can I use Akash?